Grade 12 - Leadership Year

 Students will take AP music theory exam in May and may have the option of doing the Royal Conservatory of Music Advanced theory exam.

-In addition to either English Studies 12 or Literary Studies 12, up to ten students may enroll in Mr. Collis’ Writing 12 course as a 5th or 6th Grade 12 academic course, or in lieu of or in addition to a Grade 12 Fine Art.
-As this course will be predominantly experiential – students will learn to write better mainly by writing more frequently and with greater creative variety, not by listening to talking about writing or reading about writing– the majority of this class will be run electronically, as students will be expected to be handwriting and typing throughout the week when daily, weekly, and monthly tasks are posted.
+In addition to a senior English course, up to ten students may enrol in Mr. Collis’ Creative Writing 12 course.
+As this course will be predominantly experiential – students will learn to write better mainly by writing more frequently and with greater creative variety, not by listening to talking about writing or reading about writing – the majority of this class will be run electronically, as students will be expected to be handwriting and typing throughout the week when daily, weekly, and monthly tasks are posted.

 Foundations of Mathematics 12

 This course focuses on problem solving and analysis, trying, where possible, to set the mathematics within a real world context.
 Students will typically take this to fulfill their Math 11 graduation requirement and as a terminal math course.
 Critical thinking in a mathematical setting is the primary goal of the course.